This post contains affiliate links. Please see our disclosure policy.

 Instructions

-- In a shallow baking dish, mix the flour, onion powder, and dried thyme together; set aside.
+- In a shallow dish, mix the flour, onion powder, and dried thyme; set aside.

-- Place the pork chops, two at a time, into a large freezer bag and pound them down to a thickness of about 1/2 an inch with a meat mallet.
-Remove the chops from the bag and repeat this process with the other two chops.
-When done, season the chops with salt and pepper.
+- Place two of the pork chops in a large freezer bag and pound them down to about 1/2 inch thick with a meat mallet.
+Repeat with the other two pork chops.

 This recipe was a HUGE hit with the family!
 I’m definitely adding it to the rotation of meals I cook since it was such a favorite.
 The flavor was so wonderfully savory and comforting on a cold autumn day, too.
 The only deviation I made was actually an addition, just because I had some smashed roasted garlic to use up.
 I mixed in what I had (about half a cup!) with the onions while they cooked, and it was super tasty for this garlic-loving family, lol.
 Thanks for sharing this wonderful meal idea with us!